wp-plugins/gantry/readme.txt

 = 1.2 =
 * Added Minefield to the list of Browsers
 * Add support for Signup page to template page overrides
-* Force Widget Accessebility Mode off for Gantry Themes
+* Force Widget Accessibility Mode off for Gantry Themes
 * Fixed addStyle to better handle -override files and get proper css file overrides from template
 * Moved cache to be WP Transients based.
 * Added base level diagnostics